 - Acting as an Ambassador during your upcoming gala fundraising event.
-Events are such a natural part of all of our organizations, so why not use a Board members’ time and expertise to serve as ambassadors at your upcoming event?
+Events are such a natural part of all of our organizations, so why not use a Board member’s time and expertise to serve as an ambassador at your upcoming event?
 Through such actions, they are in essence cultivating prospective event attendees to become donors.

 - Hosting a tour of your organization.
 There could be nothing more mission-impactful than showing potential donors what your organization achieves and how.
 This is, even more, the case if the Board member invites friends and members from their own network who may be interested in learning more about the organization.

 - Reviewing grant and foundation lists to identify possible networked connections.
 We often think that foundations and grants are not dominated by relationships; in essence, they actually are.
 The relationship behind a proposal is often what leads to its funding.
 Working with Board members to identify potential relationships with funding sources could make all the difference between a proposal being tossed into the “file” or being awarded.